 When we went to Spain, in Barcelona to be precise, in 2010 hubby and I enjoyed the fried vegetables being sold at a vegetable fast food shop on La Rambla, a pedestrian street mall.
-We were there almost everyday while we were touring the city.
+We were there almost every day while we were touring the city.
 It was just so good we kept on coming back.
 There was a variety of vegetables that they offer but our favorite was the cauliflower.
 And since then I really hoped that I could make it at home.

-As I have mentioned in a previous post, I have this amazing Italian cookbook by Carla Capalbo - The Ultimate Italian Cookbook and guess what - one of the recipes was this Cavolfiore Fritto or Deep-fried Cauliflower!
+As I have mentioned in a previous post, I have this amazing Italian cookbook by Carla Capalbo – The Ultimate Italian Cookbook and guess what – one of the recipes was this Cavolfiore Fritto or Deep-fried Cauliflower!
 What are the chances that this may taste like the one in Spain, after all deep-frying veggies seem to be quite popular in the continent.
 So when I got myself a huge cauliflower, I tried this recipe immediately and I sure was not disappointed!
-So I simply adapted the recipe from the book, just a minor tweaking of the amount of ingredients but pretty much followed it to the letter.
+So I simply adapted the recipe from the book, just a minor tweaking of the number of ingredients but pretty much followed it to the letter.

-The only thing I will note is that when you make it - make sure that the you cut up the cauliflower in small pieces.
+The only thing I will note is that when you make it – make sure that you cut up the cauliflower in small pieces.
 The cauliflower florets I made were quite big the first time I tried the recipe and it was fine but it took longer to cook/deep-fry them so I discovered that the smaller the chunks, the quicker they cook (or brown) and they are much crispier too so make sure to note this when you make it.
 I think the white wine batter just made this flavorful and scrumptious, too.
 Enjoy!

 Salt and Freshly ground pepper, to taste